-- f. the Trust has a thorough approach to due diligence in regard to growth or to any other activity it proposes to undertake - g. the Trust is legally compliant and following best practice in regard to key areas of risk, including (but not limited to) safeguarding, health and safety, data protection and information sharing - h. the Trust has a robust approach to business contingency planning and crisis management - i. the Trust has an open, transparent and ethical culture and learns from mistakes - j. the Trust maintains adequate insurance and indemnity (including for appropriate individuals). - 5.
-FARC will scrutinise - a. the operational and educational budget and funding models to ensure they support the strategic plan of the Trust, deliver a balanced budget and are in line with agreed key performance targets - b. in-year financial performance at Trust and academy level, ensuring costs are in line with the agreed KPI parameters - c. the budget, planning, delivery and impact of all capital (estates and IT) expenditure - d. the management of working capital and cashflow; including the repayment of any required ESFA GAG advances. - e. the annual three-year plan to restore revenue reserves to an agreed level. - f. plans and projects which deviate from agreed budgets in advance of their commissioning - g. procurement activity and the efficiency and financial impact of external contracts - h. the efficiency and effectiveness of the activities to generate additional income (income achieved vs cost of chasing addition income) - i. the efficient and impactful deployment and management of human resources - j. the Trust's asset and estates management strategy (including the asset inspection regime) - k. the Trust's approach to its environmental responsibilities. - I. the Trust's risk register along with procedures and controls for managing risk - m. activity and impact reports in regard to key areas of risk, including (but not limited to) safeguarding, health and safety, data protection, cybersecurity, educational trips and visits and formal complaints - n. the extent to which risk management is embedded across all parts of the Trust (including within governance and individual academies) - o. the planning for, execution of and response to internal and external audits, including the external auditors' management letter - p. the approach to due diligence in regard to new business - q. the Trust's internal control systems to ensure that the are fit for purpose and operating in accordance with the internal financial regulations and procedures. - r. the Trust's processes in regard to business contingency planning and crisis management.
+- a. the operational and educational budget and funding models to ensure they support the strategic plan of the Trust, deliver a balanced budget and are in line with agreed key performance targets - b. in-year financial performance at Trust and academy level, ensuring costs are in line with the agreed KPI parameters - c. the budget, planning, delivery and impact of all capital (estates and IT) expenditure - d. the management of working capital and cashflow; including the repayment of any required ESFA GAG advances. - e. the annual three-year plan to restore revenue reserves to an agreed level. - f. plans and projects which deviate from agreed budgets in advance of their commissioning - g. procurement activity and the efficiency and financial impact of external contracts - h. the efficiency and effectiveness of the activities to generate additional income (income achieved vs cost of chasing addition income) - i. the efficient and impactful deployment and management of human resources - j. the Trust's asset and estates management strategy (including the asset inspection regime) - k. the Trust's approach to its environmental responsibilities. - I. the Trust's risk register along with procedures and controls for managing risk - m. activity and impact reports in regard to key areas of risk, including (but not limited to) safeguarding, health and safety, data protection, cybersecurity, educational trips and visits and formal complaints - n. the extent to which risk management is embedded across all parts of the Trust (including within governance and individual academies) - o. the planning for, execution of and response to internal and external audits, including the external auditors' management letter - p. the approach to due diligence in regard to new business - q. the Trust's internal control systems to ensure that the are fit for purpose and operating in accordance with the internal financial regulations and procedures. - r. the Trust's processes in regard to business contingency planning and crisis management. - s. the financial impacts following the outcomes of the Trust performance management review processes.